 So last weekend I flew to Berlin (it's a just 50 minute flight from Vienna) for a photo tour at the abandoned Beelitz Sanatoriums, which are 45 minutes by car or 60 minutes by train from Berlin.

-Exploring the old buildings was fun and also a little spooky (that was the fun part :).
+Exploring the old buildings was fun and also a little spooky (which was fun, too :).
 The wind moved doors and windows with a creaking sound.
 When I took this photo, suddenly the door behind me opened slowly as if was moved by an invisible hand.

-Photographing with an iPhone in the abandoned buildings was a little tricky.
-You mainly have low light settings.
-I shot almost all photos using PuresShot and Pro HDR X with the iPhone mounted to my AmazonBasics Travel Tripod.
+Photographing with an iPhone in the abandoned buildings was a tricky.
+I mainly had low light scenes.
+I shot almost all photos using PuresShot (iTunes App store link) in bracketed mode with my iPhone mounted to my AmazonBasics Travel Tripod.

 Originally, I used Pro HDR X (iTunes App store link) to merge the three bracketed shots to an HDR that I fine tuned with Enlight.